-FAST Casualwear AG and its subsidiaries (the "Group") became a group on 22 June 2012 when the transfer of the entire share capital of Wah Lei Group International Compay Limited and Hong Kong Rich Profit Industrial Limited into FAST Casualwear AG took legal effect.
+FAST Casualwear AG and its subsidiaries (the "Group") became a group on 22 June 2012 when the transfer of the entire share capital of Wah Lei Group International Company Limited and Hong Kong Rich Profit Industrial Limited into FAST Casualwear AG took legal effect.
 Hence, the first consolidated financial data of the Group was derived from the consolidated financial statements for the short financial year from 22 June to 31 December 2012 prepared in accordance with IFRS, as endorsed for application in the EU, as at 31 December 2012.
-Consequently, there are no comparative figures for the consolidated statement of comprehensive income, the consolidated statement of changes in equity or the consolidated statement of cash flow for 2011.
-The comparative figures for the consolidated statement of financial position at 31 December 2012 are those of the restated opening consolidated statement of financial position at 22 June 2012.
+The comparative figures for the consolidated statement of financial position at 31 December 2013 are those of the short financial year, 22 June 2012 to 31 December 2012.

-At the time of the aforementioned transaction of June 22, 2012, FAST Casualwear AG was essentially a shell company, without its own business.
+At the time of the aforementioned transaction of 22 June 2012, FAST Casualwear AG was essentially a shell company, without its own business.
 The purpose of the transaction was to enable a listing on the Prime Standard segment of the German Stock Exchange.
 Hence this transaction has been accounted for similarly to a reverse acquisition, without the recognition of goodwill.